hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/setup.md

 metaDescription: "The GraphQL backend is already ready.
 The task is to convert the static UI into a working realtime app in React.js"
 ---

-For this tutorial, the GraphQL backend and the basic app UI is already ready.
+For this tutorial, the GraphQL backend and the basic app UI built with ReScript React is already ready.
 Our task will be to convert the "static" UI into a working realtime app.

 ### Download and run the boilerplate